davepinch/pinchy.cc/collections/_camera-roll/2016/09/2016-09-10-colorful-mural-on-23rd-ave.md

 caption: A colorful mural on a garage.
 The mural shows a massive robot grabbing an airplane.
 In the background is the Space Needle and a frowning sun.
 tags:
   - Artist Unknown
-  - Graffiti
+  - graffiti
-  - Photograph
+  - photograph
-  - Spray Paint
+  - spray paint
-  - Painting
+  - painting
   - Seattle
-  - Airplane
+  - airplane
-  - Robot
+  - robot
   - Space Needle
   - Sun
 ---